Weather in Jordan in December

 Take a jeep tour in Wadi Rum

 Winter is actually a fantastic time to visit Wadi Rum!
 Jeep tours of the stunning desert landscape are a brilliant way to see the most amount of sights in the least amount of time.
-Afterwards, enjoy warm Bedouin hospitality sitting around a campfire gazing up at the starry winter skies.
+Afterward, enjoy warm Bedouin hospitality sitting around a campfire, gazing up at the starry winter skies.

 Feel the warmth of the Dead Sea